|

 Pharmaceutical Industry

 The pharmaceutical industry's expansion is a primary driver of India's pharmaceutical packaging market growth.
 India ranks among the world's largest pharmaceutical producers, holding a 13% share of the global market and leading as the foremost vaccine manufacturer and generic drug exporter by volume.
-India dominates global generic medication supply, contributing 20% of worldwide volume and meeting approximately 60% of global vaccine demand.
+India dominates the global generic medication supply, accounting for 20% of worldwide volume and meeting approximately 60% of global vaccine demand.

 India's expanding pharmaceutical exports require packaging that meets international standards and regulatory frameworks such as FDA and EMA guidelines.
 Advanced packaging must ensure product safety during long-distance shipping while maintaining temperature control, preventing contamination, and incorporating tamper-evident and child-resistant features.
 Growing demand for biologics and biosimilars drives innovation in packaging materials and technologies.
 These complex products require enhanced protection against moisture, light, and temperature fluctuations, stimulating the market to develop cutting-edge protective packaging formats.

 Heightened scrutiny from regulatory bodies demands packaging that incorporates serialization, tamper-evident features, and child-resistant mechanisms.
 The rising threat of counterfeit drugs has accelerated adoption of anti-counterfeiting technologies including holograms, QR codes, and tamper-evident solutions, ensuring product security and consumer safety across domestic and international markets.
-The surge in both over-the-counter and prescription drug consumption, driven by an expanding middle class and increasing healthcare access, further amplifies the need for efficient and scalable packaging solutions that ensure product safety, durability, and convenience.
+The surge in both over-the-counter and prescription drug consumption, driven by an expanding middle class and greater healthcare access, further underscores the need for efficient, scalable packaging solutions that ensure product safety, durability, and convenience.

 Technological Advancements in